Defend against DoS attacks

 - Step 1: Create host endpoints

-- Step 2: Add CIDRs to blacklist in a global network set
+- Step 2: Add CIDRs to deny-list in a global network set

 - Step 3: Create deny incoming traffic global network policy